be9/blog-eng/_drafts/2015-11-16-heroku-deployment.md

 heroku restart
 {% endhighlight %}

 `heroku restart` is called for the database scheme to be reloaded.
-It's loaded only once, during boot, in production mode, and if there's no `age` attribute in `users` table, `User#age` and `User#age=` methods won't be created.
-Even after the migration runs any code calling these methods will generate an exception.
+In production mode it's loaded only once, during boot; if there's no `age` attribute in `users` table, `User#age` and `User#age=` methods won't be created.
+Even after the migration runs any code calling these methods will still generate an exception.

 Unfortunately, even this protective script doesn't make you 100% safe.
 There's still a chance that some unlucky user visits your site between `heroku maintenance:off` and `heroku restart`.
 He's still going to get his 500 error.
 Not to be solved!

 Now let's imagine that it takes several minutes for assets to be compiled and synced.
-Not suprising for a large app.
+Not surprising for a large app.
 And we're in maintenance mode during this time!..

 ### A path to desired system

 So far we've described the scope of the problem:

-1. Obviousness of deployment process and results.
+1. Obviousness of deployment process and its results.
 2. Assets compilation and uploading to the CDN.
 3. Migrations.

-Having spent some time, I came to the following solution:
+Having spent some time thinking, I came to the following solution:

-* The deployment process runs inside [Jenkins](https://jenkins-ci.org/) instance.
+* The deployment process runs inside a [Jenkins](https://jenkins-ci.org/) instance.
 * Assets are precompiled and uploaded to S3 **before** Heroku deployment.
-If there were no changes since last deploy (as told by Git history), nothing should be done, which is lightning fast.
+If there were no changes since last deploy (as told by Git history), nothing is done.
 If something has changed, `rake assets:precompile` can use local cache to speed up the precompilation process.
 * Deployment is triggered by [Hubot](https://hubot.github.com/), a bot which sits in the chat and interacts with Jenkins.
 It also reports deploy status.